Aquellex/aquellexws/src/content/goodies/the-spirit-engine-game-mechanics.md

 #### Black Ooze (NX\*, L)

-\*Silver Bullet is bugged at The Inky Pit and will deal damage as if it wasn't immune
+\*All normal attacks bugged at The Inky Pit and will deal damage as if it wasn't immune, though related bonuses & penalties (e.g., Sharpshoot's 50%+, Power Shot & Rock Rain's -33%) don't work
+\*The Black Ooze Pulp's NX that appears at The Inky Pit works as intended except for Rock Rain

 | HP   | Location                           |
 | :--- | :--------------------------------- |